jecolon/ziglyph/src/zigstr/README.md

 ```

 To create a Zigstr with an owned slice of bytes, use the `initOwned` function.
 The passed in bytes will
-the be freed when `deinit` is called.
+then be freed when `deinit` is called.

 ```zig
 var list = std.ArrayList(u8).init(allocator);